OscarGVelasco/LotsOfCells/readme.md

 Barplots are displayed in such an order that the class with the largest average proportion is always at the bottom, making it easier to compare smaller groups at the top.

-`LotOfCells` can be used with any other combination of variables (different from cell type).
+`lotsOfCells` can be used with any other combination of variables (different from cell type).
 Here (Figure D), by switching the `subtype_variable` to the time-points we can investigate the contribution of time-points to the main condition, serving as a quality check to understand the weight of some covarites to the target condition (e.g. time points, sequencing dates or different tissues):

 ```r
 # # Test of barplot charts: